-- (e) a new electric transmission line of design rating in excess of 200 kilovolts; - (f) a renewable energy facility; and - (g) any other facility and associated equipment that the committee determines requires a certificate, consistent with the findings and purposes of RSA 162-H:1, either on its own motion or by petition of the applicant or 2 or more petitioners as defined in RSA 162-H:2, XI." - Site 102.16 "Exemplary natural community" means a rare natural community type and high quality example of a more common community type as determined by the New Hampshire Natural Heritage Bureau. - Site 102.17 "Key observation point" means a point from a scenic resource that has the greatest number of proposed facility structures or components potentially visible, where the greatest amount of public use is anticipated, and at which access to the scenic resource is most easily or likely achieved. - Site 102.18 "Landscape" means the characteristic, visible features of an area including landforms, water forms, vegetation, cultural features and all other objects and aspects of natural and human origin. - Site 102.19 "Motion" means a request made to the committee or the presiding officer after the commencement of a contested proceeding for an order or ruling directing some act to be done in favor of the party making the motion, including a statement of justification or reasons for the request. - Site 102.20 "Natural community" means a recurring assemblage of plants and animals found in particular physical environments as classified by the New Hampshire Natural Heritage Bureau. - Site 102.21 "Party" means "party" as defined by RSA 541-A:1, XII, namely, "each person or agency named or admitted as a party, or properly seeking and entitled as a right to be admitted as a party."
-The term "party" includes all intervenors in a proceeding, subject to any limitations established pursuant to RSA 541-A:32, III. - Site 102.22 "Person" means "person" as defined by RSA 162-H:2, IX, namely, "any individual, group, firm, partnership, corporation, cooperative, municipality, political subdivision, government agency or other organization."
+- (c) an electric transmission line of design rating of 100 kilovolts or more, associated with a generating facility under subparagraph (b), over a route not already occupied by a transmission line or lines: - (d) an electric transmission line of a design rating in excess of 100 kilovolts that is in excess of 10 miles in length, over a route not already occupied by a transmission line; - (e) a new electric transmission line of design rating in excess of 200 kilovolts; - (f) a renewable energy facility; and - (g) any other facility and associated equipment that the committee determines requires a certificate, consistent with the findings and purposes of RSA 162-H:1, either on its own motion or by petition of the applicant or 2 or more petitioners as defined in RSA 162-H:2, XI." - Site 102.165 "Exemplary natural community" means a rare natural community type and high quality example of a more common community type as determined by the New Hampshire Natural Heritage Bureau. - Site 102.176 "Historic sites" means "historic property," as such term is defined in 36 C.F.R. §800.16(1). - Site 102.187 "Key observation point" means a point from a scenic resource that has the greatest number of proposed facility structures or components potentially visible, where the greatest amount of public use is anticipated, and at which access to the scenic resource is most easily or likely achieved. - Site 102.198 "Landscape" means the characteristic, visible features of an area including landforms, water forms, vegetation, cultural features and all other objects and aspects of natural and human origin. - Site 102.2019 "Motion" means a request made to the committee or the presiding officer after the commencement of a contested proceeding for an order or ruling directing some act to be done in favor of the party making the motion, including a statement of justification or reasons for the request. - Site 102.240 "Natural community" means a recurring assemblage of plants and animals found in particular physical environments as classified by the New Hampshire Natural Heritage Bureau. - Site 102.221 "Party" means "party" as defined by RSA 541-A:1, XII, namely, "each person or agency named or admitted as a party, or properly seeking and entitled as a right to be admitted as a party."
+The term "party" includes all intervenors in a proceeding, subject to any limitations established pursuant to RSA 541-A:33, II32, III. - Site 102.232 "Person" means "person" as defined by RSA 162-H:2, IX, namely, "any individual, group, firm, partnership, corporation, cooperative, municipality, political subdivision, government agency or other organization."

-Site 102.23 "Petition" means:
+Site 102.243 "Petition" means:

-- (a) A request to the committee to rule on the applicability of this chapter to a particular proposed energy facility; - (b) A petition for intervention made pursuant to RSA 541-A:32; or - (c) Any other initial filing that requests the committee to take action with respect to a matter within its jurisdiction or to determine whether it has jurisdiction over a matter.
+- (a) A request to the committee to rule on the applicability of this chapter to a particular proposed_energy facility; - (b) A petition for intervention made pursuant to RSA 541-A:32.; or - (c) Any other initial filing that requests the committee to take action with respect to a matter within its jurisdiction or to determine whether it has jurisdiction over a matter.

-Site 102.24 "Petitioner" means
+Site 102.254 "Petitioner" means: